 This post on our blog gives a summary of the conference and includes some photos from the event.

-2018 marked the Art and Science of Animal Training Conference’s tenth anniversary.
+2018 marked the Art and Science of Animal Training Conference’s 10th anniversary.
 You can visit this page for more information about the conference program.

 At our Saturday banquet dinner and award ceremony, we celebrated our 10th anniversary and honored Dr. B.F.
 Skinner as the third recipient of the Edward L. Anderson Jr. Award.
 Dr. Julie Vargas, our keynote speaker, accepted the award for Dr. Skinner.